ltfschoen/MUDTemplate/README.md

     > Note: Run `docker exec -it foundry pnpm create mud@canary --help` to view other license option values and other command options to customize in the shell script, if required.
 * Open in web browser http://localhost:3000.
-  * View browser console logs.
+  * Wait until ready, when terminal logs output `[client] Local: http://localhost:3000/
   * Inspect Docker container terminal logs for any errors.
 Refresh and wait patiently until it loads.
   * Optional & Notes
     > Optional: Enter the Docker container shell with `docker exec -it foundry /bin/bash`.
 It should display a prompt `root@foundry:/opt#`.
 To manually start the MUD v2 DApp change to the folder of your MUD v2 DApp and run it with `cd ./projects/my-project && pnpm run dev`.
 Note: Press CTRL+D to exit Docker container shell.

 ### Tips to configure Visual Studio Code <a id="vscode"></a>

 * Edit my-project/.vscode/settings.json if necessary.
-Note in run.sh we replace its contents with default values in the file ./snippets/content-settings.json
+Note in ./docker/run.sh we replace its contents with default values in the file ./snippets/content-settings.json

 * Verify that the Solidity version value specified in the following files for the following keys is the same (i.e. `0.8.x`).
 See https://github.com/foundry-rs/foundry/blob/58a272997516046fd745f4b3c37f91d0eb113358/config/src/lib.rs#L179
     * `solc_version` or `solc` ./projects/my-project/packages/contracts/foundry.toml